slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Winning isn’t everything, but wanting to win is.' -- Vince Lombardi*

 It’s not just about winning.
 The way you win sets you up for the next round.

+Winning is not the end of the road; it’s just a stop along the way.
+An intersection to take you to your next destination.

 > *'Win through your actions, never through argument.'
 'Make your accomplishments seem effortless.' -- Robert Greene (9th and 30th law of power)*